-Urgent Care Management of Acute Gastroenteritis in Pediatric Patients -
+Urgent Care Management of Acute Gastroenteritis in Pediatric Patients (Pharmacology CME) -

 This digital course, available online and as a PDF download, reviews evidence-based recommendations for the diagnosis and management of acute gastroenteritis in pediatric patients presenting to urgent care.
 Includes 4 AMA PRA Category 1 Credits™.
 Included as part of the 4 credits, this CME activity is eligible for 1 pharmacology credit and 2 infectious disease credits, subject to your state and institutional requirements.
 CME expires on 04/15/2025.